SkylineCommunications/dataminer-docs-connectors/connector/doc/Meinberg_LANTIME_IMS-HPS.md

 ### HTTP Communication

 On the **HTTP Communication** page, you can track the HTTP sessions used for communicating with the device.

 This makes it possible to follow the communication flow and provides some useful statistics, e.g. request time, response time, time span (RTT), etc.

-- **HTTP Sessions State:** If you enable this setting, the active HTTP sessions will be tracked.
+- **HTTP Sessions State**: If you enable this setting, the active HTTP sessions will be tracked.
-- **HTTP Sessions Max Count:** This determines the maximum number of HTTP sessions that will be tracked.
+- **HTTP Sessions Max Count**: This determines the maximum number of HTTP sessions that will be tracked.

 ### Inter App